Skip to content

 Reviews+

-“If you are a higher education professional felling stretched thin, this book is your indispensable, energizing guide to wellness.
+“If you are a higher education professional feeling stretched thin, this book is your indispensable, energizing guide to wellness.
 Filled with real, relatable strategies and thoughtful reflection questions to support well-being and professional sustainability, the authors remind us that self-care isn’t selfish—it’s essential.
 After 2 decades as a professor in higher education and a behavioral health professional, I can say with confidence that this is a vital resource for nurturing both ourselves and our careers.”

 —Cynthia Clark, founder of Civility Matters, professor emeritus, Boise State University, School of Nursing